San Blas Rebellion

-The San Blas Rebellion, Guna Revolution or Revolution of Tule was an uprising by the Kuna, to declare independence, in the San Blas Islands, in February 1925.
+The San Blas Rebellion was an uprising by the Guna, to declare independence, in the San Blas Islands, in February 1925.

 The San Blas Islands, also known as the Guna Yala region, experienced an era of great political unrest during the early twentieth century, following the declaration of Independence by the Panamanian government in 1903.
-The Guna Yala region is situated between Colombia and Panama, and traditionally the Kuna Indians were able to cooperate with Colombia and live peacefully by their own laws and customs.
+The Guna Yala region is situated between Colombia and Panama, and traditionally the Guna were able to cooperate with Colombia and live peacefully by their own laws and customs.
 Following Panama's declaration of independence, the new government attempted to control the Guna Yala region and its people, and impose a Westernised and "national" culture in its place.

-The laws introduced by the Panamanian government significantly influenced traditional Kuna customs and culture.
-The San Blas Rebellion consisted of multiple attempts made by the Kuna Indians to resist this control, and fight back against Panamanian authorities.
+The laws introduced by the Panamanian government significantly influenced traditional Guna customs and culture.
+The San Blas Rebellion consisted of multiple attempts made by the Guna to resist this control, and fight back against Panamanian authorities.
 Resistance against this power resulted in the Revolution of 1925, which resulted in 27 deaths, and initiated the peace agreement involving the United States that followed.

-This revolution is also known as 'La Revolución Tule', or the Kuna Revolution, and was a direct consequence of repression by the Panamanian government.
-The Kuna felt this was crucial for their ethnic survival as the laws implemented by the new Panamanian government directly impacted traditional Kuna education, dress and customs.
+This rebellion is also known as the Tule Revolution, or the Guna Revolution, and was a direct consequence of repression by the Panamanian government.
+The Guna felt this was crucial for their ethnic survival as the laws implemented by the new Panamanian government directly impacted traditional Guna education, dress and customs.

-The Revolution was planned by Kuna leaders and was backed by the U.S. government.
-It resulted in mediation and through negotiation peace was once again achieved.
-The Kuna were made to withdraw their declaration of independence and abide by the laws of the Panamanian government, so long as their terms were agreed upon and the Panamanian authorities did not threaten to eradicate Kuna traditions and customs.
+The Revolution was planned by Guna leaders, and the Guna received US backing for an autonomous region during the mediation process.
+Through those negotiations, peace was once again achieved.
+The Guna were made to withdraw their declaration of independence and abide by the laws of the Panamanian government, so long as their terms were agreed upon and the Panamanian authorities did not threaten to eradicate Guna traditions and customs.

 Background

 Panama's independence

 In 1903, Panama issued a declaration of independence from Colombia, with support from the U.S. government.
 At the time of their declaration of independence, the San Blas islands were situated in a strategic location on the Colombian border, and some villages remained loyal to Colombia.
-However, Panama's unity as nationality was in doubt, and Kunas claimed themselves as a distinctly non-Latin culture, demanding ethnic autonomy.
+However, Panama's unity as nationality was in doubt, and Gunas claimed themselves as a distinctly non-Latin culture, demanding ethnic autonomy.

 Panamanian intervention in San Blas

 Realizing the significance of this region, the Panamanian government began to incorporate it into the new nation by establishing administrative control of the area and followed an assimilation program since 1904, when some villages of San Blas accepted the flag of Panama.
-In 1906, Panamanian government took 17 Kuna students to be educated in the Western way, and in 1907 a priests entered San Blas with armed supporters.
-In 1909, a police border was introduced, leading to several conflicts between police officers and Kunas.
+In 1906, Panamanian government took 17 Guna students to be educated in the Western way, and in 1907 a priests entered San Blas with armed supporters.
+In 1909, a police border was introduced, leading to several conflicts between police officers and the Guna.

-Kunas resisted the assimilation program.
+The Guna resisted the assimilation program.
 In 1910, President Carlos Mendoza was rejected in San Blas as President Porras five years later.